-We provided funding to 30% of our incoming part-time Flex MBA class of 2023 with individual, one-time scholarship awards averaging $10,000.
+We provided funding to 26% of our incoming part-time Flex MBA class of 2024 with individual, one-time scholarship awards averaging $10,000.
 To best position yourself for scholarship consideration, we encourage you to apply to the part-time Flex MBA Program early.
 Students also often explore federally funded programs, external scholarships, and fellowship opportunities to supplement the cost of their education.

 Georgetown MBA Merit Scholarship

-The McDonough School of Business awards scholarships based an applicant’s academic, personal, and professional accomplishments.
+The McDonough School of Business awards scholarships based on applicant’s academic, personal, and professional accomplishments.
 Recipients will demonstrate ethical leadership, academic accomplishment, and professional achievements through their application and interview for the MBA program.
 They typically show a commitment to service to others through past and current activities.
 All applicants are automatically considered upon submitting a completed application to the Georgetown MBA Program.

 Georgetown McDonough is a proud partner of Admit.me Access, the only free comprehensive admission resource for underrepresented minorities (URMs) and women interested in applying to an MBA program.
 Admit.me Access and Georgetown McDonough have partnered to offer an Admit.me Access member a scholarship of up to $5,000.